The definition of “mutation bias”

 Why is this called a “bias”?
 “Mutation bias” (“mutational bias”, “bias in mutation”) has been a term of art in molecular evolution for over half a century, since Cox and Yanofsky (1967).
 The term is perfectly apt and useful.
 A bias is a systematic or predictable asymmetry, and the term is most congenial when this asymmetry applies to categories with some structural symmetry, e.g., insertions vs. deletions.
 The term is used this way in various areas of science and engineering, e.g., a biased estimator in statistics is one that yields a systematically low or high estimate.

-However, the traditionalists have a lot of power, which means that they can set the terms of debate and they can simply ignore arguments that work against them, or reframe things using straw-man arguments and excluded middle arguments, e.g., “we see nothing revolutionary with X” is utterly devoid of merit but has been an effective go-to argument for traditionalists in online discussions or when talking to reporters.
-It’s a very easy argument to make and can be applied using each of the claims of novelty above as the value of X. As a rhetorical device, it can be coupled very effectively with a misrepresentation of X that broadens it into something trivial, e.g., rather than saying
+The problem with this line of argument— as a critique of work highlighting the role of arrival biases— is that systematic and patterned differences in properties between classes of things are not the same thing as idiosyncratic or unpatterned heterogeneity among a set of items, and more importantly, what is novel is not the claim that mutation biases exist, but linking them with biases in evolutionary outcomes both theoretically (via a pop-gen mechanism of arrival biases) and empirically (via results showing effects of mutation bias on adaptive changes).
+However, the traditionalists have a lot of power, which means that they can set the terms of debate and reframe things using straw-man arguments and excluded middle arguments, e.g., “we see nothing revolutionary with X” is utterly devoid of merit but has been an effective go-to argument for traditionalists in online discussions or when talking to reporters.
+It’s a very easy argument to make and can be applied with to the novelty of arrival biases or other ideas.
+As a rhetorical device, it can be coupled very effectively with a misrepresentation of X that broadens it into something trivial, e.g., rather than saying

 instead say